 Active transportation projects and programs, which encourage greater mobility through walking and bicycling, have grown in popularity due to the environmental, health, and cost savings benefits.
-Through local planning efforts such as Orange County's Regional Bikeways Planning Collaborative, the Pacific Coast Highway Corridor Study, and the development of OCTA's Commuter Bikeways Strategic Plan, OCTA continues to study, plan, and fund active transportation projects and programs as part of its mission to provide

-Orange County with an efficient and multi modal transportation system.
+Through local planning efforts such as Orange County's Regional Bikeways Planning Collaborative, the Pacific Coast Highway Corridor Study, and the development of OCTA's Commuter Bikeways Strategic Plan, OCTA continues to study, plan, and fund active transportation projects and programs as part of its mission to provide Orange County with an efficient and multi modal transportation system.
 Key positions include:

-- a) Support policies to increase the visibility and safety of users engaged in active transportation; - Support creative use of paths, roads, flood channels, and abandoned rail lines using existing established rights-of-way to promote bike trails and pedestrian paths, in coordination with any local agency with jurisdiction over those properties; - Support policies that encourage the safe interaction and operation of integrated multi-modal systems, including roadways, rail lines, bikeways, and pedestrian ways, and the users of those facilities; - d) Support streamlined active transportation funding programs; - e) Support efforts to streamline and simplify the review and approval by the California Public Utilities Commission of lease agreements between sponsors of active transportation projects and public utility companies.
+- a) Support policies to increase the visibility and safety of users engaged in active transportation; - Support creative use of paths, roads, flood channels, and abandoned rail lines using existing established rights-of-way to promote bicycles trails and pedestrian paths, in coordination with any local agency with jurisdiction over those properties; - Support funding and programs or policies that encourage the safe operation of an integrated multimodal system, which includes the interaction between roadways, rail lines, bikeways, and pedestrian ways, and the users of those facilities; - d) Support streamlined active transportation funding programs; - e) Support efforts to streamline and simplify the review and approval by the California Public Utilities f) Seek funding and support policies and projects to increase safety requirements related to the utilization of electric bicycles.

+Commission of lease agreements between sponsors of active transportation projects and public utility companies;